microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ## Basic Mass Combat

 Most combat is carried out one-on-one, with each set of stats (HP, AC, combat bonuses, etc) applying to a single character or creature.

-It can be extended by adding in Combat Scale.
-Combat Scale is a multiplier that shows the size of the unit relative to the norm.
+However, combat can be extended by using Combat Scale.
+Combat Scale is a multiplier that shows the amount of characters or creatures relative to their normal single-unit size.
 It is only applied to damage in combat between units of different size.
 Hit Points, AC and all other stats remain the same.

 For example, a unit of 20 Goblin warriors will have CSx5 as per the table below.
 The combat stats are still HD1d8+1 (5HP), AC15, Morningstar +2 (1d6) or Javelin +3 (1d4).
 Against anything with the same Combat Scale (for example, a unit of 15 Elves), combat is resolved normally as if it was one goblin against one elf.